timostamm/protobuf-npm/packages/protoc/README.md

 npx protoc --version
 ```

-This is an unofficial distribution of the binaries from https://github.com/protocolbuffers/protobuf/releases.
+This is an unofficial distribution of the protoc binary from https://github.com/protocolbuffers/protobuf/releases.